What is a certified financial planner?

 What is a Certified Financial Planner, or CFP?

 This is a title recognized by the International Board of Standards and Practices for Certified Financial Planners.
 A Certified Financial Planner (CFP) must pass a rigorous series of exams and enroll in continuing education classes.
 Knowledge of estate planning, tax preparation, insurance, and investing is required.
-A CFP is committed to their professional responsibility of ethical behavior when providing financial advice and must abide by the CFP Board’s Code of Ethics and Professional Responsibility and Planning Practice Standards.
+A CFP is committed to their professional responsibility of ethical behavior when providing financial advice and must abide by the CFP Board’s Code of Ethics (see diagram below) and Professional Responsibility and Planning Practice Standards.

 How do I know if I can benefit from a Certified Financial Planner managing my finances?